-While Porto brings in quite a few tourists in the warmer months, the crowds drop off significantly during off season.
+While Porto brings in quite a few tourists in the warmer months, the crowds drop off significantly during the offseason.
 Since it’s still reasonably warm, it’s easy to still walk around without freezing, giving visitors more flexibility for exploring the city.

 Take it slowly and wander through, picking up food and do some people watching along the way.
 Make sure to take the Luis I bridge to the other side of the river to catch a glimpse of the piazza from high up on the hill as well.

 Other wonderful options are going to the top of the Clerigos church tower, the stunning Livraria Lello bookshop (that inspired JK Rowling!), and the Igreja do Carmo church with its beautiful and classically Portuguese blue and white azulejos (tiles) on the side.